mliszcz/msc-thesis/thesis/chapters/51-appendix-tangojs-tutorial.md

 Listing: TangoJS configuration.

 **Using the widgets.**
-TangoJS widgets may be used declaratively, by placing desired the tags in the document `body`.
+TangoJS widgets may be used declaratively, by placing the desired the tags in the document `body`.
 Widgets may be also created using the imperative DOM manipulation APIs.
-The available widgets have been discussed in [@Sec:solution-tangojs-webcomponents] of this thesis.
+The available widgets have been discussed in [@Sec:solution-tangojs-webcomponents] of Thesis.
 The TangoJS project webpage[^A-tangojs-link] also lists the widgets, as well as provides the description of the attributes that may alter the widgets's layout or behavior.

 [^A-tangojs-link]: <http://tangojs.github.io/>

-In this example application, two widgets will be added to the page, using two possible approaches.
+In this example application, two widgets are going to be added to the page, using two possible approaches.
 The first widget is a `tangojs-trend`, which displays the values of two attributes over time.
 These attributes are `sys/tg_test/1/long_scalar_w` and `sys/tg_test/1/double_scalar`.
 The `long_scalar_w` is a writable attribute.
 Thus, another widget, `tangojs-line-edit` will be added to allow one change to the value of this